 I am Annica – named by my sister, after the friend of the rebellious Pippi Longstocking.
-I grew up in South of Sweden and I am the daughter of migrant parents.
+I am the daughter of migrant parents, I grew up in South of Sweden and I am living in Brussels, Belgium, since 2010.

-I have more than 12 years of professional experience of policy, advocacy and representation.
-Since 2010 I work in Brussels, as an Adviser at a European civil society network.
-I am specialised in European public affairs in the field of human rights, equality, non-discrimination and migration.
-Before, I worked on sexual and reproductive health and rights, and LGBT rights, in a Swedish and European context.
+I have more than 16 years of professional experience of public affairs, communication and representation.
+Since 2018, I am working with filmmakers’ rights in Europe.
+Prior, I worked eight years for a European civil society network.
+I have mainly worked with human rights, equality, non-discrimination and migration, in a Swedish and European context.
+Today, I cover topics such as copyright, media policy and cultural diversity.
 I have been involved in civil society since 1999, holding various board positions and managed many projects.
 You find my resume at LinkedIn.

-I have a geeky curiosity for technology and knowledge management, and I am a dedicated Apple fan (thanks to my friend Alexandra).
-You find me @aryngbeck tweeting about politics, human rights, feminism and tech.
-On my blog I share my reflections on issues I believe can be food for thoughts for others as well, based on interesting books I read or inspiring people I meet.
-Since end of 2015 I am working paperless, except for paperback novels on my night stand and in my suitcase for holidays.
+On my blog I share my reflections on issues I believe can be food for thoughts for others as well, based on interesting books I read, inspiring people I meet or personal experiences.
+Since 2015, I work paperless, except for paperback novels on my night stand and in my suitcase for holidays.

-I am particularly interested in how online technology can help to promote human rights, raise awareness, contribute to social inclusion and change.
-If you have any thoughts on this, or any other matter that I blog about, I am happy to discuss it over a tea or you are welcome to mail me.
+I am particularly interested in how online technology can help to promote social justice, raise awareness, contribute to inclusion and change.
+If you have any thoughts on this and would like to get in touch, I am happy to discuss it over a tea or you are welcome to mail me.